usnistgov/ndn-dpdk/ndni/README.md

 * **LName** includes a pointer to the buffer of name components, and TLV-LENGTH of the Name element.
 * **PName** additionally contains offsets of parsed name components.

-All name components must are in a consecutive memory buffer.
+All name components must be in continuous memory.
 If this condition is not met, calling code must linearize the Name element's TLV-VALUE with `TlvDecoder_Linearize` function.
 Having a linearized buffer, one can trivially construct an `LName`, or invoke `PName_Parse` function to construct a `PName`.
-Neither types own the name components buffer.
+Neither type owns the name components buffer.

 `PName` contains offsets of name components.
 Internally, it only has space for the initial `PNameCachedComponents` name components.